Navine-Engine/Navine-Music/README.md

-# Made By HitBoyXx23 All Right Reserved By Euphoria Games
+# Made By HitBoyXx23 All Right Reserved By Navine
-# lossless-ui
+ lossless-ui

 High-fidelity music streaming UI built with SvelteKit and Tailwind.